puppetlabs/puppetlabs-docker_platform/README.md

 }
 ```

-You can logout of a registry if it is no longer required.
+You can log out of a registry if it is no longer required:

 ```puppet
 docker::registry { 'example.docker.io:5000':